-If you are an incoming freshman, you can start looking for a job August 1st and start working on August 14th
+If you are an incoming student, you can start looking for a job August 1st and start working on August 14th

 Want to get an on campus job?
 Learn more about our HireAnIslander database to get registered and search for jobs.

 Attention!
 Apply for jobs on campus online!

 Now you can submit your resume directly to the Career Services department by uploading it to the HireAnIslander database.
 You are able to refer yourself to most on and off campus jobs.
 If there are any jobs that you are unsure about be sure to call the office at 361-825-2628 or visit Career Services (UC 304).

 - Login to HireAnIslander

 - Select Jobs & Internships from the left-hand navigation bar.